ibm-cloud-docs/vpc/example-code.md

 ## (Optional): Delete the resources
 {: #delete-resources-api-tutorial}

-Delete the resources if desired.
-A resource can't be deleted if it's required by other resources.
+You can delete resources, however, a resource can't be deleted if it's required by other resources.
 For example, a VPC can't be deleted if it contains instances, subnets, or public gateways.
 For instructions on deleting a VPC and all its resources, see [Deleting a VPC using the REST APIs](/docs/vpc?topic=vpc-deleting-using-api).

 ## Congratulations!
 {: #congratulations-api-tutorial}

-You've successfully created and configured your VPC using the REST APIs.
-To try out more API commands, see the [Regional API for VPC (Beta)](https://{DomainName}/apidocs/vpc-advanced-vsi).
+You've successfully created and configured your VPC by using the REST APIs.
+To try out more API commands, see the [Regional API for VPC (Beta)](https://{DomainName}/apidocs/vpc).